react-chatbotify/core-library-documentation/docs/introduction/quickstart.md

 :::info Info

 In the next few sections, we will go through a brief overview on React ChatBotify, cover important properties as well as explore conversations/configurations.
-It is recommended to sit through these sections without skipping them as they will help ease your use of the library and the understanding of this documentation 😊!
+These materials are also available in the form of [**YouTube Tutorials**](https://www.youtube.com/watch?v=nRJ9lGMrV8g).
+It is recommended to sit through these contents without skipping them as they will help ease your use of the library and the understanding of this documentation 😊!

 :::